Painted buttonquail

 The painted buttonquail (Turnix varius) is a species of buttonquail, the family Turnicidae, which resemble, but are unrelated to, the quails of Phasianidae.
 This species is resident in Australia where numbers are believed to be in decline.
 A subspecies, the Abrolhos painted buttonquail (Turnix varius scintillans), is endemic to the Houtman Abrolhos islands.

 Taxonomy

 The painted buttonquail was first described by the English ornithologist John Latham in 1801 under the binomial name Perdix varia.

-"Painted buttonquail" has been designated the official name by the International Ornithologists' Union (IOC).
+"Painted buttonquail" has been designated the official name by the International Ornithologists' Union (IOU).